wirayuda299/Instafam/README.md

 If you'd like to contribute to Instafam, please fork the repository and make your changes.
 Once you're happy with your changes, submit a pull request.

-## License

-Instafam is licensed under the MIT License.
-See LICENSE for more information.